JonConnorATI/JonConnor/README.md

 The Cucumber Donuts framework was converted to work with Page Object/TestNG:

 - Test NG <a id="TestNG"></a>
       - A testNG xml file, was created.
 See <a href="https://github.com/JonConnorATI/donutsPageObjectModel/blob/main/testng.xml" target="_blank">here</a>

-  <li id="TestNG">A testNG xml file, was created.
-See <a href="https://github.com/JonConnorATI/donutsPageObjectModel/blob/main/testng.xml" target="_blank">here</a></li>
+- Test Suite <a id="TestSuite"></a>
-  <li id="TestSuite">A java file with the test steps.
-See <a href="https://github.com/JonConnorATI/donutsPageObjectModel/blob/main/src/test/java/tests/OrderNowDonutsTests.java" target="_blank">here</a></li>
+      - A java file with the test steps.
+See <a href="https://github.com/JonConnorATI/donutsPageObjectModel/blob/main/src/test/java/tests/OrderNowDonutsTests.java" target="_blank">here</a>
+         - Test Cases
+               - Economy
+               - Hungry
+               - Luxury

-The testng xml file instructs the framework which test files to select and which tests in those files to run.
+The testng xml file instructs the framework which test files to select and which test cases in those files to run.

 The framework is not easily understood by somebody unfamiliar with code or no knowledge of the business domain because the non technical layer, Cucumber, is not present.
 So its important to cretae method names in the tests that are a descriptive as possible eg ```HomePage.acceptCookies();``` so it is easier to understand what the step of code is doing in the website.